 Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
-Different gender issues can be prevalent when dealing with peer on peer abuse.
+Different gender issues can be prevalent when dealing with Child on Child abuse.
 This could for example include girls being sexually touched/assaulted or boys being subject to initiation-type violence.